mnaufaldi1/SQL-Nashville-Housing-Analysis/README.md

 | Land Value     | 0.60                    |
 | Building Value | 0.57                    |

-- Both factors meaningfully affect total property value, but this indicates that **location and lot desirability have a greater influence on pricing than the physical structure alone**.
+- Both factors meaningfully affect total property value, but this indicates that location and lot desirability have a greater influence on pricing than the physical structure alone.
-- This aligns with urban market behavior, where property value is driven more by **where the home is located** rather than **what the home is built like**.
+- This aligns with urban market behavior, where property value is driven more by where the home is located rather than what the home is built like.

 📌 **Takeaway:** Pricing strategy should prioritize land and location-based factors.
 For sellers and developers, improving lot appeal and targeting high-demand neighborhoods may yield greater returns than focusing solely on building upgrades.